Sagoia/GLOVE/README.md

 GLOVE is considered as a work-in-progress and is open-sourced under the LGPL v3 license through which it is provided as free software with unlimited use for educational and research purposes.

-Future planned extensions of GLOVE include the support for OpenGL ES 3.x and OpenCL applications.
+Future planned extensions of GLOVE include the support for OpenGL ES 3.x and OpenGL applications.

 # Prerequisites